ING: Pressure to reduce Russian gas dependence builds – but there’s no silver bullet for sectors

 Experts estimate that the 80% increase in gas prices in the last six months of 2021 reduced total gas demand by around 5% last year.
 But gas prices rose another 35% in the first two months of 2022 and doubled during the invasion of Ukraine, causing heavy gas users to curtail further to stay profitable.

 In the Netherlands, fertiliser producer Yara now runs its ammonia production at only 45% of production capacity, with some production sites in France already paused.
-And Dutch aluminium melter Aldel already announced in October 2021 plans to reduce its output by 60-70% at its Delfzijl aluminium smelter for at least six months.
+And Dutch aluminium smelter Aldel already announced in October 2021 plans to reduce its output by 60-70% at its Delfzijl aluminium smelter for at least six months.
 And Italy’s famous glassmakers are struggling to survive with current gas prices.
 Clearly, we can expect more curtailment announcements if gas prices stay at elevated levels.

 3. Politics: many governments are committed to gas as a transition fuel